FamilySearch/gedcomx/specifications/name-part-qualifiers-specification.md

 `http://gedcomx.org/Primary`|A designation for the name of most prominent in importance among the names of that type (e.g., the primary given name).
 `http://gedcomx.org/Secondary`|A designation for a name that is not primary in its importance among the names of that type (e.g., a secondary given name).
 `http://gedcomx.org/Middle`|A designation useful for cultures that designate a middle name that is distinct from a given name and a surname.
 `http://gedcomx.org/Familiar`|A designation for one's familiar name.
-The qualifier value SHOULD NOT be used.
 `http://gedcomx.org/Religious`|A designation for a name given for religious purposes.
-The qualifier value SHOULD NOT be used.
 `http://gedcomx.org/Family`|A name that associates a person with a group, such as a clan, tribe, or patriarchal hierarchy.
 `http://gedcomx.org/Maiden`|A designation given by women to their original surname after they adopt a new surname upon marriage.
 `http://gedcomx.org/Patronymic`|A name derived from a father or paternal ancestor.